eclipse-birt/birt/engine/uk.co.spudsoft.birt.emitters.excel/src/uk/co/spudsoft/birt/emitters/excel/README.md

 	Values     	true, activate the streaming output method false, standard output handling based on DOM will be used Default    	false
+	Since      	4.13

+**ExcelEmitter.ValueAsFormula**

+	Content   	the content on an element will be added as excel-formula, for calculation the string must be start with "="-sign Location  	text-element of cell
+	Data type   	boolean
+	Values    	true, use content like formula
+	           	false, use content like text
+	Default   	false
+	Since      	4.16

+**ExcelEmitter.Formula**

+	Content   	the content of this property will be added as excel-formula, for calculation the string must be start with "="-sign
+	Location    	text-element of cell
+	Data type  	string
+	Values    	fixed text or formula for excel cell Default    	empty (null)
+	Since      	4.16

 **ExcelEmitter.ForceRecalculation**